 Even while calling for peace in a video on Twitter, Trump repeated his claim that the election was fraudulent.
 "We love you.
 You're very special," he said, as he told his supporters in D.C. to go home.

 WUSF 89.7 depends on donors for the funding it takes to provide you the most trusted source of news and information here in town, across our state, and around the world.
-Support WUSF now by giving monthly, or make a one-time donation online at WUSF.org/ways-to-support.
+Support WUSF now by giving monthly, or make a one-time donation online.